-The Path of the Gods is found up in the hills between the towns of Amalfi and Positano, on the Amalfi Coast in Southern Italy.
-In Oreo terms, it would be the delicious cream in between the two delicious cookies.
+The Path of the Gods starts in Bomerano, a small village near the town of Amalfi, and ends in Positano.
+In Oreo terms, it’s the delicious cream in between the two delicious cookies.
 Honestly, you’ll think things can’t get more awesome down there on the Amalfi Coast, but just wait until you head skyward.

 Typically the hike itself starts in a teeny tiny town called Bomerano and ends in the slightly larger town of Positano, of Under the Tuscan Sun fame.
 However, your journey hiking the Path of the Gods from Sorrento will start, you guessed it, in Sorrento, which calls for just a few additional steps.

 First of all, I hate the term difficulty level and all of its uses.
-No hike (or any other physical activity) can be summed up in the terms EASY, MODERATE, and HARD.
-The difficulty of every hike is relative to every body.
-It’s like Family Feud–I can’t answer the question without knowing who was surveyed!
-What’s “Hard” for me may be “Easy” for you, and vice versa because sometimes I’m OK at stuff, alright?
-(And for what it’s worth I’m friggin’ great at Family Feud.)
+No hike (or any other physical activity) can be summed up in the terms EASY, MODERATE, and HARD as the difficulty of every hike is relative to every body.

 That said, I’ll do my best to accurately describe hiking the Path of the Gods from Sorrento in a difficulty level manner you can make sense of and hopefully actually use.